State of California Permits

 California Highway Patrol:

-Fees: No location fees. $140 review fee for Caltrans and hourly charges if necessary for rangers.
+Fees: No location fees. $140 hourly review fee for Caltrans (4-hour minimum – $560) and $140 hourly charges, if necessary for rangers.
 Fees vary based on activity.

 Special Requirements:

 State Roads: All Caltrans permits are issued through the California Film Commission (CFC).
-Highway One in Big Sur is a state road (BIG SUR FILMING GUIDELINES).
-Please note that Caltrans District 5 restricts film activities that include traffic control on Highway One from Carmel Highlands south into San Luis Obispo County during the summer.
-The moratorium is in effect between Memorial Day weekend and Labor Day weekend.
-Questions on the policy may be directed to Caltrans District 5 at:
+Highway One in Big Sur is a state road (MONTEREY-BIG SUR Highway 1 FILMING GUIDELINES.revised 3.07.24v.2).
+Please note that the County of Monterey restricts film activities that include traffic control on Highway One from Carmel Highlands south into San Luis Obispo County during the summer.
+The annual moratorium is in effect between Memorial Day weekend and Labor Day weekend.

 For California Highway Patrol support, contact the CHP Film Media Relations Officer at the CFC.